Savage Mill: Cotton mill

 Workers from the factory worked 6 days a week in 10 hours shifts and were issued company scrip in various denominations that were usable in the only store in the village on Commerce street that was also owned by the company.

 In 1880, steam engines were installed.
 In 1911 The Savage Manufacturing Company Patented a process for drying paper using its cotton duck product.
 Notable factory workers at the mill included Horatio Gambrill of Druid Mills, David Carroll of Mt.
 Vernon Mills, and Baltimore mayor Samuel Hinks.

 In February 1928, in the lull in operations between World War I and World War II, the B&O discontinued its Patuxent rail spur service upstream to the quarries at Guilford, Maryland, leaving Savage at the end of the line.
 In 1939, Savage still operated as a "company town" under less progressive standards, with the Savage Manufacturing Company stipulating that land it considered donating to the county for a school never be sold for use by an African American, another business, or sales of wine or spirits.

 Throughout World War II the mill produced heavy duck for canvas, hoses, refining and sails and community power from the waterwheel.
-The demand for canvas dropped considerably after the war, and the mill was scheduled to be shut down 1 January 1948.
+The demand for canvas dropped considerably after the war, and the mill was scheduled to be shut down January 1, 1948.
 At time the 400 acre complex employed 372, consisted of twelve industrial buildings and 98 houses owned and rented by the mill.
 Although there were early records of using African American apprentices prior to the civil war, the mill remained segregated through most of its industrial history.

 The oldest remaining mill structure is the stone carding and spinning building, probably built between 1816 and 1823.
 The mill was expanded by the Baldwins before 1881, and that expansion included the brick tower with Romanesque overtones.
 Other buildings include the weaving shed, preparation area, paymaster's office, and several early-20th century warehouses and power plants.

 Christmas village

-After the mill closed, it was bought by Harry Heim for $450,000 who converted it into Santa Novelties, manufacturing Christmas ornaments, featuring a Christmas Display Village named "Santa Heim" (Santa's Home) which opened in December 1948.
+After the mill closed, it was bought by Harry H. Heim for $450,000 who converted it into Santa Novelties, manufacturing Christmas ornaments, featuring a Christmas Display Village named "Santa Heim" (Santa's Home) which opened in December 1948.
 It featured live reindeer, a one ring circus, and a miniature train that carried guests to the mill from a parking lot on U.S. Route 1.
 A turreted castle was built at the corner of Route One and Gorman Road.
 The Carol Baldwin Hall was used for sales of Christmas products.
 Several picket fenced homes along the tree-lined Baltimore Avenue were demolished for the operation.

 Production included 65 million Christmas tree globes produced onsite with 400 workers.